magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/bulk-provisioning.md

  - **CSV delimiter** - the separation character between the values in the data line;
  - **First line contains column names** - if this option is activated, the first line of the file will be used as the default values for the parameter names in the next step;
- - **Update attributes/telemetry** -  if this parameter is activated, for all entities whose names match the existing entities in the ThingsBoard system, the parameter values will be updated.
-Otherwise, for all the entities whose names already exist in the ThingsBoard system, an error message will be displayed.
+ - **Update attributes/telemetry** -  if this parameter is activated, for all entities whose names match the existing entities in the IoT Hub system, the parameter values will be updated.
+Otherwise, for all the entities whose names already exist in the IoT Hub system, an error message will be displayed.

 <img data-gifffer="/images/user-guide/bull-provisioning/bulk-provision-step-2.gif" />

 ### Step 3: Select columns type

-At this step, you need to define a match between the columns of the downloaded file and the type of data in the ThingsBoard platform.
+At this step, you need to define a match between the columns of the downloaded file and the type of data in the IoT Hub platform.
 You can also set/change the default name for attribute/telemetry key.

 <img data-gifffer="/images/user-guide/bull-provisioning/bulk-provision-step-3.gif" />